11 min read

 You need on-premise deployment for data residency requirements

-Choose Amazon Textract if...
+Choose Textract if...

 You only need raw OCR text